-At HomeSmart, our agents are our priority, so we’ve created a list of simple ways you can invest and feel empowered in your real estate career… even now.
+As the market ebbs and flows, any time is really the perfect time to invest in yourself and your real estate business.
+At HomeSmart, our agents are our priority, so we’ve created a list of simple ways you can dedicate yourself to advancing your skills and feel empowered in your real estate career in any market.

 1) Ramp Up Your Training

 If you’ve been putting off your continuing education (CE) credentials, there’s no time like the present to take some courses!
-Worried about the lack of in-person classes?
-There are hundreds of high-quality CE courses online that will satisfy your requirements and make your life easier as you complete them in the comfort of your own home.
+Whether you’re searching for in-person learning or prefer a virtual classroom, there are hundreds of high-quality CE courses available that will satisfy your requirements and make your life easier—some can even be completed in the comfort of your own home.
 As you’re choosing the classes you want to take, just be sure that you enroll in courses that are required for your license renewal.
 There are several classes that are not required to renew your license, but these can still be fun to explore once you’ve completed your requirements.

 2) Spruce Up Your Marketing

-Now more than ever, it’s critical that you implement strong marketing techniques to boost your business during and after the pandemic.
+Now more than ever, it’s critical that you implement strong marketing techniques to boost your business and stand out.
 Even if the real estate market and consumer demand looks different right now, people will remember how you brand yourself during this time because thoughts of moving are at the top of mind for many.

 First, think about how you want to be seen by your clients, especially now.
 Do you want to be known as the successful agent who makes tons of deals even in a turbulent market?
 Do you want to be thought of as the supportive agent with strong client relationships at the foundation of your business?
 Now is the perfect time to figure out who you want to be for your clients and use that to build your marketing plan.
 For example, let’s say you want to be known as a supportive, empathetic agent.
-This can drive something as small as the word choice in your messaging; an email to potential clients could say, “I’ll provide you with one-of-a-kind support to keep you feeling safe during this time.”
+This can drive something as small as the word choice in your messaging; an email to potential clients could say, “I’ll provide you with one-of-a-kind support at every stage of your journey.”
 You can also connect your purpose as an agent to new marketing ideas; if you want to help the community, you could host a virtual Q&A session about your market for the public to attend.

 3) Show Your Clients That You Care

 One of the best ways to invest in your real estate business is to invest in your clients.
-By making these times less stressful for your current clients, they’ll remember you, spread the word, and open the door to future business.
+By making the home journey less stressful for your current clients, they’ll remember you, spread the word, and open the door to future business.

-Another way to support both past and current clients during this time is to simply remind them that you’re here for them.
-You can do something small, like sending all of your clients a thoughtful email or postcard showing them you care, or you can provide a little more to help out with the financial struggles that so many are faced with during this time.
-While physical gifts are always a nice gesture, to keep everyone’s safety in mind, it may be in your best interest to consider a virtual gift instead.
-For example, you could send your clients virtual gift cards to places that they’re shopping at more than usual, like Amazon or a grocery store.
-No matter what, you should focus more on supporting your clients during this time rather than simply trying to build your business.
+Another way to support both past and current clients is to simply remind them that you’re here for them.
+You can do something small, like sending all of your clients a thoughtful email or postcard showing them you care, or you can provide a little more with a slightly more substantial gesture.
+Depending on your budget, you may want to purchase a nice gift basket or other item, or try a digital gift card sent directly to your clients’ inbox.
+No matter what, you should focus on supporting your clients rather than simply trying to build your business.
 If your clients feel supported by you, the business will come naturally.